katzurk/Cleaning-Robot-Simulation/README.md

     - visualiser can show path and cleaned area
     - visualiser can show robot moving in room (simulation)
 3. adding Dirt and Robot avoidance of obstacles
-    - showing dirt and random placement and size of Furniture
+    - showing dirt and cleaning algorithm
-    - visualiser can show dirt and cleaned area
+    - random placement of furniture and adding cats (randomly moving furniture in room)
     - robot avoiding obstacles
-4. simulate with ranomly placed obstacles
+4. simulate with randomly placed obstacles

 ## Authors